What Does it Take to Be a Quality Control Analyst?

 |District of Columbia||$61,000|

-Tools & Technologies Used by Quality Control Analysts
+What Tools & Technology do Quality Control Analysts Use?

 - Microsoft Excel